SETIADEEPANSHU/covid-jina-qa/README.md

             answer = match.text.strip()
             print(f'> {idx:>2d}({score:.2f}). {answer.upper()} Query , "{question}"')
 ```

-## Dive into the Pods
-If you want to know more about Pods, keep reading.
-As shown above, we defined the Pods by giving the YAML files.
-Now let's move on to see what is exactly written in these magic YAML files.

 ### `extractor`
 As a convention in Jina, A YAML config is used to describe the properties of an object so that we can easily configure the behavior of the Pods without touching the code.